scopchanov/flat-gui/README.md

 _A Qt C++ Library_

+**Note:** I am currently reworking this repository.
+Some links might not be yet operational, or have not a complete content.
+Please be patient!

 ## What is FlatGUI?

 FlatGUI is an open-source library created to support the development of non-native looking graphical user interfaces for Qt widgets-based desktop applications.
 It servers as an extension to the Qt’s functionality, providing a component development kit (CDK) for the creation of custom widgets, as well as a collection of ready-to-use components.